AI-Engineering-Katas/ai-katas/rules.md

 1. After teams have formed, a facilitator will send your team into a breakout room

-1. Create a new canvas on [draw.io](https://draw.io).
-Make sure everyone in the group joins the canvas.
-The canvas is your whiteboard
+1. Create a new whiteboard on Zoom.
+Make sure everyone in the group has access since the whiteboard will be used to collaborate.

 Once that's done, select your kata and proceed on to the Discussion Phase.